Gilda Olvidado: Philippine comics

 Pinulot Ka Lang sa Lupa (1987), Saan Nagtatago ang Pag-ibig (1987), Magkano ang Iyong Dangal (1988), and Babangon Ako at Dudurgin Kita (1989).
 Olvidado wrote the Philippine comics novels entitled Mirasol for Gwapo Komiks, Kumurap ang Buwan for Klasik Komiks, and The Babe and the Beast for Super Funny Komix.

 Paperbacks

 She proceeded to authoring Tagalog romance paperbacks for Valentine Romances, Twin Hearts, and Gemini pocketbooks.
 In 1993, Olvidado published her own line of Tagalog pocketbook novels.

 Newspaper column

 Olvidado wrote in the erotica genre in the Brilgint section of the tabloid newspaper Abante.

 Screenplays

-Olvidado wrote the screenplays for Filipino films such as Tayo na sa Dilim (1990), Maya (1990), and Bakit Kay Tagal ng Sandali (1990).
+Olvidado wrote the screenplays for Filipino films such as Dapat Ka Bang Mahalin?
+(1984), Saan Nagtatago ang Pag-ibig?
+(1987), and Babangon Ako't Dudurugin Kita (1989).

 Television

 Olvidado co-wrote the Filipino telenovelas for Sinasamba Kita (2007), Kung Mahawi Man ang Ulap (2007), Babangon Ako’t Dudurugin Kita (2008) and Dapat Ka Bang Mahalin (2009).
 She co-wrote the melodrama television shows such as My Only Love (2007-2008) and Kaputol ng Isang Awit (2008).
 Olvidado is currently a resident writer of GMA Network.